 - a.
-Members of the CT Center for Patient Safety Alliance are engaged community members who have attended a CTCPS trainthe-trainer session and received training so that they can present our Let's Talk About Patient Safety workshop in their communities.
+Members of the CT Center for Patient Safety Alliance are engaged community members who have attended a CTCPS train-the-trainer session and received training so that they can present our Let's Talk About Patient Safety workshop in their communities.
 Additionally, they attend periodic online meetings to discuss how CTCPS can support their communities' patient safety needs. - b.
-As a member of the Connecticut Statewide Sepsis Task Force, we are offering Sepsis 911, a presentation created by the Sepsis Alliance to residents throughout CT as well as participating in regular task force meetings.
+As a member of the recently disbanded Connecticut Statewide Sepsis Task Force, we continue offering Sepsis 911, a presentation created by the Sepsis Alliance to residents throughout CT.
 Did you know that Sepsis is the leading reason for readmissions to the hospital in CT and nationwide? - c.
 We are working with residents throughout CT to improve healthcare literacy.
 This not only includes understanding the language of healthcare, but also how to effectively interact with the healthcare system.
 Ninety percent of adults struggle to understand jargon-filled healthcare information. - d.
 Two out of three U.S. adults have not completed an advance directive, the primary tool for individuals to communicate their wishes if they become incapacitated and are unable to make their own health care decisions, particularly near the end of life.
 We offer workshops to begin the conversation on advance care planning, some tools that are available and support in using them.